skypager/skypager/README.md

 Installing `@skypager/cli` will provide an executable `skypager`.

 If you pass either the `--esm` or `--babel` flags, it will enable ES module support in any of the modules your script requires.
+Scripts run with `skypager --babel` can import es6 modules, including JSX natively.

+Setting `process.env.SKYPAGER_BABEL=true` is the same as always passing `--babel`.
+Likewise setting `process.env.SKYPAGER_ESM=true` is the same as always passing `--esm` to the `skypager` CLI.

 If you pass the `--debug` flag to any `skypager` command, it will enable the node debugger.

-The `skypager` CLI is a node.js script runner that provides the above conveniences when running any script, but it also is designed to makes it easier to share re-usable script commands across an entire portfolio of JavaScript projects.
+The `skypager` CLI is a node.js script runner that provides the above conveniences when running any script, but it also is designed to make it easier to share re-usable script commands across an entire portfolio of JavaScript projects.

-By this I mean, for any `skypager $command`
+By this I mean, for any `skypager command`

-- It will scan your current project for scripts to run,
+- It will scan your current project for scripts to run in `scripts/command.js`,
-- it will scan your monorepo or scoped packages if your project name includes a `@scope` prefix
+- it will scan your monorepo or scoped packages if your project name includes a `@scope` prefix, for any modules which have a `scripts/command.js` file.
-- it will run any scripts provided by `@skypager/*` modules.
+- it will scan any `@skypager/*` module found in `node_modules` for `scripts/command.js`.

-Any time any of these scripts uses the `@skypager/runtime` module (or `@skypager/node` or `@skypager/react`) these runtime instances will run in the context of the nearest `package.json` file.
+Any time any of these scripts uses the `@skypager/runtime` module (or `@skypager/node` or `@skypager/react`), these runtime instances will run in the context of the nearest `package.json` file, and will have access to `process.argv` as an object `runtime.argv` as well as node's `process.env`

+This makes it easy for extensions to configure themselves based on the current project.

 - `skypager.cwd` will point to the directory of the nearest `package.json`
 - `skypager.gitInfo.root` will point to the directory of the nearest `.git` folder

-This behavior makes it so that the current `package.json` represents the current project.
+This behavior makes it so that the current `package.json` can be used to store settings for the current project.
+Whatever is in the `skypager` property in the `package.json` will be treated as `runtime.argv` as a convenience.

-And the `runtime` object you import can be used to tell you info about this specific project.
+So the `runtime` object you import can be used to tell you info about this specific project.

-If that project has a `skypager.js` file, that file will automatically be loaded and can be used to customize the node.js runtime for that project.
+If that project has a `skypager.js` file, that file will automatically be loaded and can be used to customize the node.js runtime for that project even further.

 This behavior allows you to write scripts which adapt to the current project they are in.

+This makes it so when you develop a script for one project, it can easily be used by another.

 This means much less copy and pasting and duplication of code, because you can write scripts and servers which are flexible and rely on the current `package.json`, or on other files following a similar file name conventions.